ABGS school badge

 Dewi House badge from 1959–60.

-The style of the badge was changed by Ken Reynolds (House Captain) and Drew Haman (Vice-Captain).
+The style of the Dewi badge was changed to the shield shape by Ken Reynolds (House Captain) and Drew Haman (Vice-Captain).

 Dewi Vice Captain